junjiechoo24/junjiechoo24.github.io/README.md

 ### Monitoring
 - The bot logs and monitors processing jobs, tracking the success or failure of each job.
 Occasionally, image processing might fail, which is why it's important to track errors.

+## Possible Future Experimentations

+- **Real-Time Processing**: To enhance the system further, future experiments could involve using Google Pub/Sub to process and extract data from images in real-time as they are posted to Discord.